Rotator Cuff Surgery & Repair - Dr. Kevin Kruse

 What Does Recovery Involve after Rotator Cuff Injury Surgery?

-After the surgery, pain medications and antibiotics are prescribed to control shoulder pain and prevent infection.
+After the surgery, pain medications and antibiotics are prescribed to control shoulder pain and prevent infection, as well as provide pain relief.
 You may also apply ice packs on the shoulder to help reduce swelling and pain.
 Your arm will usually be secured in a sling/immobilizer for 4 to 6 weeks to facilitate healing and protect the repair of the torn tendon.
 The rehabilitation program includes physical therapy, which is started soon after the rotator cuff injury surgery and is very important to strengthen and provide mobility to the shoulder.
 You should avoid strenuous activities and lifting heavy weights for a time specified by your doctor or physical therapist.
 Instructions on surgical site care and bathing will be provided to keep the wound clean and dry.
 You should be able to perform gentle daily activities in a couple of weeks after surgery.
 You can expect to return to the office/work in 2 weeks, return to driving after 2 months, and fully recover by 3 to 6 months.

 The benefits of arthroscopic repair compared to open repair, include the following: